andykeh710/vibeless-coder/vscode-extension/README.md

 1. Ensure you're running in Cursor editor, not standard VS Code
 2. Check that the extension is enabled in Cursor's extension manager
+3. Try manually opening the Cursor chat panel first (extension may not be able to open it automatically)
+4. Click once in the chat input area before enabling automation (to ensure focus)
-3. Try adjusting the interval setting (some versions of Cursor may have rate limits)
+5. Try extending the interval time (Cursor may have rate limits on messages)
+6. Restart Cursor if the chat interface becomes unresponsive
-4. Make sure your Cursor installation is up to date
+7. Make sure your Cursor installation is up to date

+Common issues:
+- **Messages not appearing in chat**: Try clicking the chat input box first to ensure focus
+- **Messages appear but don't send**: The Enter simulation might not be working; try disabling autoSend and manually press Enter
+- **Extension commands not found**: Ensure the extension is properly installed and activated
+- **Rate limiting**: If Cursor stops responding to inputs, you may be sending too many messages; increase the interval

 ## Privacy